 “Don’t listen to all the voices out there — listen to your heart.”

-“I cried most of the time because it wasn’t where I was supposed to be.”
-She completed a six-month business school course and then worked for a while.
+“I cried most of the time; it wasn’t where I was supposed to be.”
+She left, completed a six-month business school course and then worked for a while.
 But she still felt the tug.
 Sr. Liz entered the SDS community in 1959, and is candid about the doubt that set in 20 years later.

 “I just wasn’t sure here was where I was supposed to be anymore.”
-She left the Salvatorian Sisters community, but not for long.
-While away, she still “lived the Salvatorian life” and soon heard God’s call to return.
+She left the Salvatorian Sisters community.
+While away, she still “lived the Salvatorian life” and soon sensed God’s call to return, which she did a year and a half later.

 Sr. Liz jokes about “the seven-year itch” because nearly every seven years she changed ministries or moved.
 She served as an LPN in Portage and St. Nazianz, Wis. and later at Salvatorian Heights, the former home for retired Salvatorian Sisters in Milwaukee.
 In the mid-1990s she served as a secretary in the Generalate Office in Rome, an experience she describes as fascinating.

-Her best advice to someone thinking about a religious vocation: “Don’t listen to all the voices out there — listen to your heart.”
+Her best advice to someone thinking about a religious vocation: “Listen to your heart.”